franperic/behave-prophet/docs/usage/installation.md

 # Installation

-To use `flair`, you can install it via `pip`.
+To use `behave-prophet`, you can install it via `pip`.
 It is recommended to create a virtual environment before installing the package.

 ## Prerequisites